zamgi/1brc/README.md

-# 1brc
-1️⃣🐝🏎️ The One Billion Row Challenge -- A fun exploration of how quickly 1B rows from a text file can be aggregated with C#
+# 1️⃣🐝🏎️ The One Billion Row Challenge

+.NET/C# impl of https://github.com/gunnarmorling/1brc

+# Results